PrivateSky/whys/README.md

  var why = require("whys");

-Everywhere you want you can do things like:
+On any function you can do things like:

  Example 1: